core-wg/senml-spec/draft-ietf-core-senml.md

 SenML Record.
 All the fields in the above table MAY occur in the records with member values of the type specified in the table.

-Only the UTF-8 form of JSON is allowed.
-Characters in the String Value are encoded using the escape sequences defined in {{RFC7159}}.
+Only the UTF-8 {{RFC3629}} form of JSON is allowed.
+Characters in the String Value are encoded using the escape sequences defined in
+{{-json}}.
 Octets in the Data Value are base64 encoded with URL safe alphabet as defined in Section 5 of {{RFC4648}}, with padding omitted.

 Systems receiving measurements MUST be able to process the range of floating point numbers that are representable as an IEEE double precision floating point numbers {{IEEE.754.1985}}.
+This allows time values to have better than microsecond precision over the next 100 years.
-The number of significant digits in any measurement is not relevant, so a reading of 1.1 has exactly the same semantic meaning as 1.10.
+The number of
+significant digits in any measurement is not relevant, so a reading of 1.1 has exactly the same semantic meaning as 1.10.
 If the value has an exponent, the "e" MUST be in lower case.
-The mantissa SHOULD be less than 19 characters long and the exponent SHOULD be less than 5 characters long.
-This allows time values to have better than micro second precision over the next 100 years.
+In the interest of avoiding unnecessary verbosity and speeding up processing, the mantissa SHOULD be less than 19 characters long and the exponent SHOULD be less than 5 characters long.

 ## Examples